 Filmmaking and Animation in the Classroom: Discover how to create films and animation with your pupils

-Launching on 23 January 2017, this free, three week online course will help anyone working with young people aged 5-19 to engage them in learning through simple filmmaking and animation.
+Starting on 10 September 2018, this free, three week online course will help anyone working with young people aged 5-19 to engage them in learning through simple filmmaking and animation.
 You'll discover how film and animation can be used as powerful tools for encouraging active learning and enabling pupils to establish strong connections with any area of the curriculum.

 During the course, you will: